 Following consultation with your Research Support Librarian, you will then need to submit the form to your School Research Committee.
 The NTU Open Access Publishing Process Flowchart may assist you when considering how to make your work open access.

-The Research Councils are now using a single, harmonised system for the collection of information on the outcomes of Research Council-funded research.
-This is a system called Researchfish, which has been used by MRC and STFC for a number of years.
+The Research Councils are now using a single, harmonised system called Researchfish for the collection of information on the outcomes of Research Council-funded research.
 New users of Researchfish need to register to use the system – these will primarily be any staff at NTU who have been funded by AHRC, BBSRC, EPSRC, ESRC, or NERC, and who previously used a system called ROS (Research Outcomes System).

 NTU Research Sharepoint site